TABLE OF CONTENTS

 With the printer off, hold in the "Paper Feed" button and continue to hold while switching the printer on.
 After a blank receipt is fed out, let go of the button.

 A long page of some settings will be printed.

 After this prints, HOLD the feed button for 1 second.
 This enters the "Mode Selection" menu.

-This will open the "Customize Value Settings" menu.
+This will open the "Customize Value Settings" menu which looks like this:

 If you are not in the "Printing digits number" menu, Hold the Feed Button for 1 second to Go Back

 In the "Printing digits number" menu, note which selection is currently active, indicated by an asterisk or star.

 If 42 digits mode is selected, press the feed button two times to select 44 digits, then Hold for 1 second to confirm

 If 44 digits mode is selected, press the feed button three times to select 48 digits, then Hold for 1 second to confirm